airblade/quo_vadis/README.md

     end

 The `sign_in(user)` method will redirect the user appropriately (you can configure this in `config/initializers/quo_vadis.rb`), as well as running any sign-in hook you may have defined in the initializer.

+## Sign up (with activation)

+To create a user who must activate their account (via email) before they can sign in, do this:

+    # In your app
+    class UsersController < ApplicationController
+      def create
+        @user = User.new_for_activation params[:user]    # <-- NOTE: different constructor
+        if @user.save
+          QuoVadis::SessionsController.new.invite_to_activate @user    # <-- NOTE: email user here
+          redirect_to root_path, notice: "Emailed sign-in instructions to #{@user.name}"  # or whatever
+        else
+          render 'new'
+        end
+      end
+    end

+The user will receive an email with a link which takes them to a page (which you must write) where they can choose a username and password for themselves.
+When they submit the form their new credentials are stored and they are signed in.

+Here's the workflow:

+1. [New user page, without username/password fields] You or user fills in and submits form.
+2. [Users controller] Create user and invite to activate.
+See code snippet above.
+3. Quo Vadis emails the user a message with an invitation link.
+The link is valid for 3 hours.
+4. [The email] The user clicks the link.
+5. [Invitation page] The user fills in their new username and password.
+6. Quo Vadis sets the user's username and password and signs the user in.

+It'll take you about 3 minutes to implement this.

+Update your user controller's `create` action as above.

+Write the mailer view, i.e. the email which will be sent to your new users ([example](https://github.com/airblade/quo_vadis/blob/master/test/dummy/app/views/quo_vadis/notifier/invite.text.erb)).
+The view must:

+* be at `app/views/quo_vadis/notifier/invite.text.erb`
+* render `@url` somewhere (this is the link the user clicks to go to the invitation page)

+You can also refer to `@user` in the email view, as well as any other data you pass to `invite_to_activate`.

+Configure the email's from address in `config/initializers/quo_vadis.rb`.

+Configure the default host so ActionMailer can generate the URL.
+In `config/environments/<env>.rb`:

+    config.action_mailer.default_url_options = {:host => 'yourdomain.com'}

+Finally, write the invitation page ([example](https://github.com/airblade/quo_vadis/blob/master/test/dummy/app/views/sessions/invite.html.erb)).
+The form must:

+* be in `app/views/sessions/invite.html.:format`
+* POST the parameters `:username` and `:password` to `activation_url(params[:token])`

+If the token expires and you need to generate a new one, re-invite the user with: `invite_to_activate @user`.

+## Customisation

+You can customise the flash messages and mailer from/subject in `config/locales/quo_vadis.en.yml`.

+You can customise the sign-in and sign-out redirects in `config/initializers/quo_vadis.rb`; they both default to the root route.
+You can also hook into the sign-in and sign-out process if you need to run any other code.

+If you want to add other session management type features, go right ahead: create a `SessionsController` as normal and carry on.

+You can skip the validation of authentication attributes (password etc) by overriding `should_authenticate?` in your model.
+Perhaps only some of the users should be able to sign in, so you don't want to force them to have a password.

 ## See also